MySBSPay Case Studies

-Real life examples of how NHS employees are benefitting from MySBSPay
+View real life examples of how NHS employees are benefiting from using the MySBSPay App to save them time in their day to day roles

 Deirdre Richardson, Associate Chief Pharmacist (Operations) at Chelsea and Westminster Hospital NHS Foundation Trust, began using MySBSPay when it was launched in August last year.
 She has been impressed by the user-friendly nature of the App and the easy-access it provides to her pay-related information.